Altitude Express, Inc. v. Zarda: Supreme Court

 The Supreme Court granted cert to the petition in April 2019 under the case name Altitude Express, Inc. v Zarda (Docket #17-1623).
 The case was consolidated with another petition, Bostock v.
-Clayton County, Georgia (Docket #17-1618), in which a gay employee in the county's child welfare service program was fired for his sexual orientation.
+Clayton County (Docket #17-1618), in which a gay employee in the county's child welfare service program was fired for his sexual orientation.
 In this case, the Eleventh Circuit ruled in favor of the county, that previous case law out of the Fifth Circuit allowed for dismissal of employees due to sexual orientation.
 The Court's granting of cert was announced alongside another related case to be heard by the court R.G. & G.R.
 Harris Funeral Homes Inc. v.
 Equal Employment Opportunity Commission, related to whether Title VII protections included transgender individuals.

 Altitude Express, Bostock and Harris were heard during October 8, 2019 oral arguments.
 In oral arguments the Court's more conservative Justices argued that because Congress had not included sexual orientation at the time of the Civil Rights Act, nor had updated the law to include it since, they feared creating law outside Congress's authority.
 Arguments also centered on how the word "sex" in Title VII could be interpreted to include sexual orientation, and not strictly gender.